srkesler/bnets/README.md

 GMefficiency/:  Calculate nodal efficiencies from individual gray matter networks (uses Tijms' similarity based extraction method)

-GATcmd/:			Graph Analysis Toolbox command line version
+GATcmd/:			Graph Analysis Toolbox Command Line version

 The bNets Toolbox is free to use for non-commercial purposes and comes with no warranty or guarantee.
 Use at your own risk.
 No technical support is provided.
 Please report bugs/errors to: